arush0311/blog/_posts/2017-06-21-same-origin-on-saperated-frontend-and-backend.markdown

 ------------------
 Setup something like a proxy-server which would route requests based on its request path.
 For example, `/api/*` requests would be routed to api-server and everything else to frontend server.
 One disadvantage was the proxy-server code would be saperate from frontend and backend and routing information would be split across three codebases.

-So we integrated the the proxy-server code with our frontend code using [http-proxy-middleware].
+So we integrated the the proxy-server code with our frontend code using [http-proxy-middleware](https://www.npmjs.com/package/http-proxy-middleware).
 Now all the requests would be directed to frontend-server and if its an `/api/` request it would be proxied to api server.

 This approach was not perfect and still left something to be desired namely: